irfan-qasim/odin-recipes/README.md

 # odin-recipes
-My first project by TOP to build a basic recipe website.
+My first project to build a basic recipe website by TOP.